KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_utilities/README.md

 Where $\Omega$ is the domain, $N_u$ is the displacement shape function and $\rho$ is the density matrix that holds density for all directions.

+File equation_of_motion_utilities.hpp includes
+-  CalculateMassMatrix function
+-  CalculateIntegrationCoefficientInitialConfiguration function that calculates integration coefficient for all integration points

 ## Stress strain utilities